Durham (Slow Travel)

 City, Dales & Coastby Gemma Hall

 Slow Durham travel guide.
 Holiday advice and tourist information cover heritage attractions, industrial history, museums, walking, wildlife, national nature reserves, accommodation, restaurants.
-Thorough coverage includes Durham city, Heritage Coast Path, hills, Weardale, Upper Teesdale, Castle Barnard, High Force waterfall, old railway trails.
+Thorough coverage includes Durham city, Heritage Coast Path, hills, Weardale, Upper Teesdale, Barnard Castle, High Force waterfall, old railway trails.

 Size: 130 X 198 mm